-If roads are passable, we intend to have school.
+If school district roads are passable, we intend to have school.
 If roads are not passable at the beginning of the school day, we may delay the opening of school or close completely, thus issuing an eLearning day.
-If a storm happens during the day, we need your cooperation.
-Listed below are some things you should know and ways you may help.
+If a storm happens during the day, we will need your cooperation.
+Listed below are some terms you should know and ways you may help.
 Please take some time to familiarize yourself with these procedures.

 - SCHOOL IS DELAYED: This term means that school will start at a time later than normal.
-It is usually two hours, but could be shorter.
-A two hour delay would mean that if your child was to meet a bus at 7:20 a.m., the bus would come at 9:20 a.m.
-In such case that the delay is on a Wednesday, late start is not recognized, and the bus will come two hours later than the NORMAL start time.
+It is usually two hours but could be shorter.
+A two-hour delay would mean that if your child was to meet a bus at 7:20 a.m., the bus would come at 9:20 a.m.
+In such a case that the delay is on a Wednesday, a late start is not recognized, and the bus will come two hours later than the normal start time.

 - SCHOOL IS CLOSED: This term is used if school is closed for the entire day.
-An eLearning day will take effect.
+Additionally, an eLearning day will take effect.
 It also means all events for the day will be canceled and rescheduled.